-Reactivity: Wet portland cement is alkaline.
-As such it is incompatible with acids, ammonium salts and phosphorus.
+Reactivity: May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause a violent reaction.
 Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
 Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
 Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).